XML RSS

 Snow globe of Baker Mansion celebrating 100th Year Anniversary of the Blair County Historical Society

-The Blair county Historical Society officially came into existence on July 23, 1906.
+The Blair County Historical Society officially came into existence on July 23, 1906.
 To promote the discovery, collection, preservation and publication of the history, historical records, and data of and relating to Altoona City and Blair County, the collection and preservation of books, newspapers, maps, genealogies, portraits, paintings, relics, engravings, manuscripts, letters, journals, and any and all materials which may establish or illustrate such history, the growth and progress of population, wealth, education, agriculture, arts, manufactures and commerce of Altoona City and Blair County.

 Preserving Pennsylvania History, especially the Civil War Era wasn't an easy task.
 Finding a building with enough space, historic significance, and architecture wasn't easy.